Dress Code at XP & XPE

 - Gum shield

 XP branded PE kit can be purchased from the school online clothing shop.
+It is preferred that specific sports leggings are worn for PE to avoid them being see through.

 On occasion it will be appropriate for students to dress more formally, for example during Celebrations of Learning, presentations or fieldwork at more formal premises and events.
 This helps prepare them in advance to enter the larger arena of the professional and business world and give them the mindset of the importance of the event and its audience.
-We will always give advanced notice for such occasions.
+We will always give advance notice for such occasions.

 At such events, students may wish to wear a shirt / blouse, trousers and shoes or a formal dress.
 XP branded clothing is also acceptable at these occasions.